aaronshaver/pi-genetic-algorithm/README.md

 # pi-genetic-algorithm

-Gets integer division approximation of Pi using a genetic framework
+Integer division approximation of pi using a genetic simulation in Python

 ## Example output